 Richland County Tax Incentive Review Council- (RC-TIRC)

-The Richland County Tax Incentive Review Council (RC-TIRC) is formed under the guidelines of Ohio Revised Code, Section 5709.85.
-The RC-TIRC is an inter-jurisdictional body created to review and evaluate the performance of each Enterprise Zone Agreement.
-The RC-TIRC is advisory in nature and annually reviews each Enterprise Zone agreement and determines whether or not the business has complied with the terms and conditions of the agreement.
-The Enterprise Zone manager serves as the secretory of the RC-TIRC.
+The Richland County Tax Incentive Review Council (RC-TIRC) is an inter-jurisdictional body formed under the guidelines of Ohio Revised Code, Section 5709.85.
+Its job is to review the performance of each enterprise zone agreement.
+The RC-TIRC is advisory in nature and reviews each enterprise zone agreement annually to determine whether or not businesses have complied with the terms of the agreement.
+RCRPC serves as the secretary of the RC-TIRC in Richland County.

 Richland County Growth Corporation